jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/comparative_genomics.md

 (df[:,6] .==1) .&
 (df[:,7] .==1) .&
 (df[:,8] .==1)

 df[idx, :]
-MERGED_ORTHOGROUPS=${DIR}/ORTHOGROUPS/orthogroups.faa

 grep "OG0016618" ${DIR}/ORTHOGROUPS/orthogroups.faa

 ```

-## What is the distribution of membership frequencies per orthogroup of each species?
+## What is the rate of gene family expansion and contraction in each species?

+Use CAFE?
+Or PAML?
+Likelihood ration test-based assessment of gene family expansion and contraction...

 ## Enrichment of stress-related genes: Do we have more ortholog members for herbicide and stress-related genes in Lolium rigidum compared with the other species?

+Identify TSR and NTSR genes..

 ## dN/dS assessment: For the sress-related genes which are not more enriched, are there signs of selection?